 Graduate Program Manager (Terri Robertson) The School of Family Life (SFL) Graduate Program Manager is Terri Robertson, and her main office is 2086F JFSB.
 She is responsible for tracking student records (including the Program of Study and PhD portfolio requirements), scheduling thesis and dissertation defenses, approving travel expenses, and approving final electronic thesis and dissertation (ETD) documents.
 She is the contact person for hiring and corrections to Y-time for all graduate student positions.
 She has regular office hours in both the Taylor (TLRB) and JFSB.
 Email is the best way to contact her: terri_robertson@byu.edu.

-Accreditation Manager (Duncan Cole) The accreditation manager is responsible for collecting data for and ensuring adherence to COAMFTE guidelines, updating this handbook, and organizing special events.
-Email is the best way to contact her: (duncan_cole@byu.edu).
+Accreditation Coordinator (Carissa Hedquist) The accreditation coordinator is responsible for collecting data for and ensuring adherence to COAMFTE guidelines, updating this handbook, and organizing special events.
+Email is the best way to contact her: (carissa_hedquist@byu.edu).

 Student Association